 The manufacturer states that the cream is safe for acne-prone skin.
 Moreover, niacinamide and squalane can help protect the skin.

-Cosdna analysis found two acne triggers: squalane (1/5) and Butylene Glycol (1/5).
+A Cosdna analysis found two acne triggers: squalane (1/5) and Butylene Glycol (1/5).

-Beauty of Joseon Dynasty Cream does not contain:
+Beauty of Joseon Dynasty Cream Does Not Contain:

 Alcohol, essential oils, or fragrances.
 It is cruelty-free but not vegan, as it contains honey extract.